Contextual Inquiries

 Our experts watch users, e.g. in their workplace or at home.
 They ask questions for a better understanding of the observed actions and record the user feedback and findings.
 This way, they identify context-dependent usability problems.
 They then develop recommendations on existing pain points and formulate requirements for a new design.

-What can we find out with Contextual Inquiries?
+What Can We Find Out with Contextual Inquiries?

 • How do users use the product under real conditions, e.g. shortage of time or interruptions?